 4. Don’t worry about what people think so much.
 I’ve had my fair share of trolls over the past five years.
 Whether it’s via social media, the comment section of this blog, or other forums, people have said less-than-glowing things to and about me.
 But the lesson in all this?
 It’s not personal and I shouldn’t let it dictate how I do things.

 I don’t remember when I had this realization, but it must have been early on.
 I’m naturally a sensitive person towards other people’s feelings but am kind of removed from my own.
 I think the first time I saw a mean comment I kind of laughed because it was clever.
 When the comments got cruel and nonconstructive, I eventually thought, “These are strangers.
 They don’t know me and their bad attitude reflects poorly on them, not me”.
-I’d be lying, though, if people’s opinions didn’t initially dictate what I shared on this blog.

 That attitude has translated over to life.
-I don’t take other people acting like jerks personally, nor am I concerned with the opinion of people I don’t care about.
+I don’t take other people acting like jerks personally, nor am I concerned with the opinions of people I don’t care about.
 That’s kind of a big leap when you’re raised in a culture where other people’s opinions are paramount.
 You’re taught to bite your tongue and express negative feelings through passive-aggressiveness, if at all.
 You grow up in an ultra-paranoid state of, “Did I say/do the wrong thing here?
 What will people think of me?”
 You’re expected to be perfect at all times.
 Even though nobody is and they’re simply buying into their own delusions about their public face.

 My attitude about internet trolls applies to real-life ones as well.
 The only people whose opinions matters to me are (first and foremost) my own, and then my immediate family’s.
 I’m not concerned about how anyone else perceives me, as long as I know I’m a good person and do the right thing.
 Even if that means I consciously do the wrong thing sometimes (i.e. calling people out for being a**holes, being less than respectful to people who deserve it, etc.).
 I’ve made my share of enemies doing this, but it’s better than being a doormat and entertaining delusional, two-faced fools.